Bert-JanP/KustoCon2025/CloudCompromise/Stage1/Tasks.md

 Consider this timeline:

-- A privileged admin mailbox receives an email with an urgent “password reset / security incident” subject from an external domain.
+- A privileged admin mailbox receives an email with an urgent "password reset / security incident" subject from an external domain.
 - Within about a minute, the same admin’s workstation launches a browser from Outlook.
 - `UrlClickEvents` shows `ActionType = ClickAllowed` for that same `NetworkMessageId`.